Updated: Feb 13

 Understanding how we are motivated can help us when we get ‘stuck’.

-As part of looking at their goals they will need to understand what and how they are motivated as this will be a contributing factor towards their success.
+As part of setting goals, we need to understand what, and how, we are motivated, as this will be a contributing factor towards staying on track and achieving success.

 (These are made up for the purposes of this blog).